-According to HVAC.com, the ideal relative humidity range for indoor spaces is between 30 to 50 percent.
+The ideal relative humidity range for indoor spaces is between 30 to 50 percent.

 When the indoor humidity reaches higher than 50%, mold and mildew can start to develop which reduces air quality.
 Breathing in mold and mildew especially over extended periods of time can cause severe illness.

 Conversely, if the indoor air is too dry, asthma and allergy issues can be triggered.
 Additionally, viruses are able to spread more rapidly in a dry environment.

 Dust mites are tiny bugs that are too small to see.
 They feed on human skin flakes.